Eagles draft prospect tracker: Ole Miss’ Walter Nolen, Penn State’s Kevin Winston Jr. both visited Philly

 Grant, who is a projected third- or fourth-round pick in April’s draft, measured in at the combine at 6-foot-5, 311 pounds with 34¾-inch arms.

-Tyler Baron, EDGE, Miami
+Tyler Baron, edge, Miami

 Tyler Baron, who spent his first four collegiate seasons at Tennessee before playing his final at Miami, has scheduled a predraft meeting with the Eagles, according to Sportskeeda.
 The standout edge rusher, who measured in at 6-foot-5, 258 pounds at the combine, is a speed rusher with a slender frame.
 Baron matched his tackles for loss total from 2023 with 11 this season for Miami, added 5.5 sacks, along with a pressure percentage of 18.7%, according to Pro Football Focus.
 On true pass sets, that number jumped to 30.1%, according to PFF.